Valerian

 Is it safe to take valerian every night?

 Although valerian is thought to be fairly safe, side effects such as headache, dizziness, stomach problems or sleeplessness may occur.
-If you have liver disease, avoid taking valerian.
+If you have liver condition, avoid taking valerian.
 And because valerian can make you drowsy, avoid driving or operating dangerous machinery after taking it.

 What are the side effects of valerian root?